MRefvem/MojoMusic/README.md

 # Change-Log

+11 Aug 2020
+1.2 *Refactored code base so that Products.cs can be read as a generic class.
+Created new class, Cereal.cs, that Products.cs then inherits from.
+Refactored services and controllers according to these changes.
+Bug fixes: navigating between routes after performing CRUD operations no longer breaks the site.
+Sort method free of bugs.*

 10 Aug 2020
 1.1 *Views, models and controllers implemented.
 Site functionality: ability to list products and all info, see information on a single product and sort alphabetically and reverse-alphabetically.
 Basic front end implemented using Bootstrap.*
 1.0 *Commit 62d9bfd0: Initial commit.
 File tree established, added .gitignore, README.md.
 Data set, cereal.csv.
 Directories, Controllers, Models, Views*